Exploring Alternatives to Traditional CPAP Machines

 • Not suitable for everyone, such as those with certain dental conditions

 Despite these potential issues, many patients find OAT a viable and effective alternative to CPAP.
-It's important to discuss this option with a sleep specialist to determine if it's the right choice for you.
+I'd appreciate it if you could talk about this option with a sleep specialist to determine if it's the right choice for you.

 Positional Therapy for Sleep Apnea